News

 “A number of my former teachers wrote letters of recommendation for me for graduate school—and that was no small thing, since I had been away from the Mount for several years before I applied to vet school.
 If I had gone to a larger school for my undergraduate degree, I doubt my professors would have remembered me well enough to write a personalized letter.
 I firmly believe that the small classes are one of the greatest assets of studying at the Mount.”

 Something else she gained from her time at the Right Place on the River?
 A knack for photography!
-Ellen took a year of introductory photography during her senior year with Professor Richard Barnet, who just recently retired.
-The work she did in the field taking photographs and in the dark room developing them form some of her favorite memories of class time at the College.
-She even continues to take photography classes today and finds joy in the arts.
+Ellen took a year of introductory photography during her senior year with Professor Richard Barnet, who retired just a few years back.
+The work she did in the field taking photographs and in the dark room developing them form some of her favorite memories of class time at the University.
+She continues to take photographs as a hobby today.

 A group of student actors pose together Ellen Carlin performs in costume